 Day 3: Rhinebeck to Albany

-Eighty miles, 2,600 feet of elevation, 5 hours of pedaling.
+Eighty miles, another 2,600 feet of elevation, 5 hours of pedaling.
 Hot hot hot!

 Wheels up at 6 a.m. to mitigate risk of heat stroke.

-The essential chores after arrival always take time: rehydrate, shower and wash bike clothes (simultaneously), charge devices (bike computer, light, phone, etc.)
+The essential chores after arrival always take time: rehydrate, wait in line for the shower truck, wash self and bike clothes (simultaneously), climb up the ramp into the stiflingly hot U-Haul “charging station” to plug in the necessary devices (bike computer, bike lights, tent light, portable charger, phone, etc.)

 The food on the ride is always excellent, but dinner tonight reminded me again of why I, along with hundreds of others, do this ride.
 Next to me at dinner was Ginger, from Maryland.
 On her left wrist were six black bracelets with white letters spelling out names of friends and relatives lost to cancer.
 On her right, a dozen multicolored bracelets with names of all those close to her who are currently dealing with a cancer diagnosis.
 Across from me was Dale, from Pennsylvania, who recently lost his son to glioblastoma (the cancer that also took my wife).
 Unlike Monica, who died four and a half years after diagnosis, his son was dead in 30 days.
 His father had no time to say goodbye.